1fish2/BBQTimer/README.md

   KitKat](http://www.gottabemobile.com/2013/11/11/add-lockscreen-widgets-android-4-4-kitkat-nexus-5/
   "GottaBe Mobile").
 * In short, to add a lock screen widget:
+    * Requires Android 4.2 Jelly Bean or later.
+    * On Android 4.4 KitKat, turn on Settings > Security > Enable Widgets.
-    * Wake the screen,
+    * Wake the screen.
-    * swipe from the left edge of the screen to the right until you see the "+" screen,
+    * Swipe from the left edge of the screen to the right until you see the "+" screen.
-    * tap "+",
+    * Tap "+".
-    * unlock the phone,
+    * Unlock the phone.
-    * tap the BBQ Timer widget.
+    * Tap the BBQ Timer widget.
     * (Optional) To move the BBQ Timer widget to the *main* (rightmost) lock screen position, swipe down over it to select it, then long-press it and drag it to the right, past the other widgets.